grrrwaaa/courses/film6246/unreal.md

 You'll need some ground to start with, whether a giant BSP, mesh, or a landscape, to place objects on.
 Then switch to the Foliage Mode tool.

 In the Paint option, drag one or more objects (meshes) into the Foliage Type box.
 Be very careful not to bring in very complex meshes or other complex (heavy) items that when duplicated many times could severely affect frame rate.
-Also, if you want meshes that can't be walked through, make sure they have a proper collision mesh applied first.

 Now click and drag in the viewport to paint randomized scatterings of these meshes on your ground.
 If you placed too many, you can also remove them by shift-clicking.

 The paint options can be used to set the area over which meshes are added, and how densely (and the shift-click erase density).
 The Reapply tool can be used to change parameters of existing instances.
 The selection tool can be used to grab individual instances for moving and deleting.
 With the Lasso tool, you can drag to select many instances.

 You can also vary the properties of each mesh type in the foliage tool -- select the mesh, and the details panel appear below.
-Common settings would be varying the scale, increasing the radius (spacing between objects), random yaw (random rotations), collision option (i.e. whether you can walk through them -- as BlockAll -- or not -- as NoCollision).
+Common settings would be varying the scale, increasing the radius (spacing between objects), random yaw (random rotations).
 There are many other options.
 Align to normal will rotate objects on sloped surfaces, ground slope angle will not place objects on extreme slopes, etc.

+If you want meshes that can't be walked through:
+- make sure they have a proper collision mesh applied first (you can check this by double-clicking on the mesh, and pressing the "Collision" toolbar option -- you shoudl see a wireframe of the collision bounds appear).
+- In the foliage panel select the mesh, and in the below Instance Settings / Collision Presets choose "BlockAllDynamic"

 > Note that there is a newer, more experimental [foliage creation system described here.](https://docs.unrealengine.com/latest/INT/Engine/OpenWorldTools/ProceduralFoliage/QuickStart/index.html)